 Sanofi (SAN) Stock Analysis

-Sanofi is a multinational pharmaceutical company headquartered in France that develops and markets therapeutic solutions across immunology, rare diseases, oncology, and vaccines.
-Investors research Sanofi for its diversified pipeline, established vaccine franchise, and strategic collaborations with biotech firms focused on next-generation drug discovery.
+Sanofi is a multinational pharmaceutical company engaged in research, development, manufacturing, and marketing of therapeutic solutions across immunology, rare diseases, neurology, oncology, and vaccines.
+Investors research Sanofi for exposure to diversified pharmaceutical revenue streams and a substantial vaccine portfolio serving global markets.

 Get a full AI research report on SAN